maiconfang/playwright-demos/python/README.md

 ## 🧠 Notes

 - `pytest.ini` ensures the `src` folder is in the Python path.
-- All imports use relative paths like `from core...` and `from pages...`.
+- Configuration files in `/configs` allow dynamic behavior per environment.
-- The project follows clean test automation practices using Page Object Model.
+- The project uses clean test architecture with Page Object Model, fixtures, and Allure integration.
-- Allure reporting is highly recommended for professional, readable, and shareable test reports.
+- Ideal for scalable QA automation in modern projects.

 ---